 So, what can help when morning grief is particularly hard?
-God’s word brings the deepest comfort and a study of scripture shows we aren’t alone in needing God’s help in the morning.
+Scripture helps us to grieve with hope and brings deep comfort.
+As I studied scripture, I saw that we aren’t alone in needing God’s help in the morning.
 In fact, God has a lot to say about his steadfast love and mercy over our mornings!

 I’ve curated 15 scriptures to help when morning grief hits hard.
 Memorizing one or two verses can help reset your mind for the day.
 I often wake and begin reciting Psalm 139, pulling the covers up and stealing a few more minutes before I meet the day.
 It’s an anchor and reminder that God sees us, knows us and has ordained each day for us.
 You could also write these verses on cards to keep on your nightstand or use them as journal prompts each morning.

 15 Bible Verses to Help Morning Grief

 In the morning, Lord, you hear my voice; in the morning I lay my requests before you and wait expectantly.
 (Psalm 5:3, NIV)

 Weeping may endure for a night, But joy comes in the morning.
 (Psalm 30:5, NKJV)

 But I will sing of your strength, in the morning I will sing of your love; for you are my fortress, my refuge in times of trouble.
 (Psalm 59:16, NIV)